openspim/openspim.github.io/x-openspim_alignment.md

 There are different ways how to optimally align an OpenSPIM system and it can take time to get the hang of it.
 With two illumination sides and two detection objectives, as it is the case in an [X-OpenSPIM](https://openspim.org/table_of_parts_xopenspim), this task becomes particularly challenging.
 This site aims to provide a simple, reproducible way of how to...
 -   (1) initially align the beam path along the rails
 -   (2) visualize and tune the beam within the field of view of one or two cameras
--   (3) fine align the created light-sheet on the sample (final step).
+-   (3) fine alignment of the light-sheet on the sample (beads).

 ## Requirements
 -   Make sure appropriate laser safety measures and training has been carried out and that µManager’s “Hardware configuration wizard” has been completed for at least one camera, one laser and the USB-4D stage.
 -   A syringe to mount a glass capillary into the acquisition chamber.
 The capillary should be filled with agarose containing any fluorescent beads, which can be exited by the laser in use.

 ## 1. Aligning the laser beam along the rails
-For the alignment along the rails, which carry the optical components of the first and second telescope system, we use mirrors (BB05-E02, Thorlabs) mounted on kinematic mounts (KM05/M, Thorlabs) and a corner mirror mounted on a gimbal mirror mount.
+For the alignment along the rails, which carry the optical components of the first and second telescope system, one can use Ø1/2" mirrors (BB05-E02, Thorlabs) mounted on kinematic mounts (KM05/M, Thorlabs) and larger Ø1" corner mirrors (BB1-E02, Thorlabs) mounted on gimbal mirror mounts (GM100/M, Thorlabs).
 Note that the corner mirror is a modification of the original OpenSPIM design and is placed on its own short rail piece that was cut off from a 300 mm optical rail (RLA300/M, Thorlabs).
 All mirrors placed into a kinematic mount should be adjusted to approximately 45 degrees to ensure a perpendicular bounce of the beam.
 After the alignment the emitted laser beam will hit roughly the center of all mirrors and ends at the center of the illumination objective.
 To achieve this, two separate reference points are needed at the correct height.
 In a typical OpenSPIM setup the beam would be elevated 50 mm off the surface of the breadboard.
 For the reference points one can use e.g., nearly closed iris apertures (SM1D12D, Thorlabs), alignment disks (DG05-1500-H1-MD, Thorlabs) or alignment disks created via alignment plates (LMR1AP) for lens mounts (LMR1/M).
 We used the latter placed on 1" rail carriers (RC1, Thorlabs) to create both reference points at the correct height.
 In the following the two reference points will be called AD1 and AD2 respectively.

 <span style="color:#1E90FF; background-color:#DCDCDC; font-weight:bold">Step 1</span>&nbsp;